-This short section focus on obtaining independence results complementary to the theorems we established in the previous section.
-Our focus will be the equation
+This short section will focus on obtaining independence results complementary to the theorems we established in the previous section.
+Specifically, we will examine the formula

 established in Corollary~\ref{corcor}.
-This section relies almost completely on recently published work of Moti Gitik~\cite{gitik}.
+We rely almost completely on recently published work of Moti Gitik~\cite{gitik}.
 Since we do not have the expertise to discuss his proof in detail, our approach will be to quote his results liberally.
 We start with his main theorem:

 \begin{theorem}[Theorem 1.3 of~\cite{gitik}] Assume GCH.
 Let $\eta$ be an ordinal and $\delta$ be a regular cardinal.
 Let $\langle \kappa_\alpha:\alpha<\eta\rangle$ be an increasing sequence of strong cardinals, and let $\lambda$ be a cardinal greater than the supremum of $\{\kappa_\alpha:\alpha<\eta\}$.
 Then there is a cardinal preserving extension in which, for every $\alpha<\eta$, \begin{enumerate} \item $\cf(\kappa_\alpha)=\delta$, and \sk \item $\pp(\kappa_\alpha)\geq\lambda$. \end{enumerate} \end{theorem}